danielzhang-sudo/ELEC0138_Project/README.md

 ## Run the attacks

-To run the attacks, go the tha `attacks` folder and run:
+To run the attacks, go the `attacks/` folder and run:
 ```
 python main.py
 ```